12 CBSE NCERT Political Science 5 Challenges and Restoration of the Congress System in India

 D K. Kamraj

-Hint: Consider the immediate successor to Nehru, before Indira Gandhi.
+Hint: Recall the immediate successor to Nehru.

 Answer